How to Decorate Your Front Door for Fall

 Editor's Tip: If you have crafty kids, try decorating your pumpkins with paint or stickers this year.
 They will last a lot longer than carved pumpkins, which tend to go bad in about a week.

 Unless you live near a horse barn, hay bales are likely something you only see in the fall.
 Invite them into your own home by including three or four in your front porch decor.
 These naturally beautiful blocks work great as a foundation to your fall front door decorations.
 You can also find readily-available straw bales at your local craft store.
 We stacked ours in various sizes on each side of the door; they act as risers to show off other fun fall accessories.
 There are plenty of ways to use hay bales in your decor, so have some fun finding out what works best for your style!

 With a gorgeous double door like this, we had to find wreaths that were equally as beautiful.
 However, wreaths made with living materials last for only one season and can make a big dent in your holiday funds.
 A longer-lasting alternative is to use simple, store-bought wreaths as a base and dress them up with seasonal accessories.
 Here, we started with a faux grapevine and berry wreath.
 Then, we added silk flowers with floral wire for an asymmetrical design.

-Editor's Tip: If you only have time to add a DIY wreath to your front door this fall, embrace the fact that it's going to be the star, and don't feel shy about using bold colors.
+Editor's Tip: If you only have time to add a DIY fall wreath to your front door this season, embrace the fact that it's going to be the star, and don't feel shy about using bold colors.
 We're always fans of the classic gold, red, and copper color scheme.